 Get Help From an Attorney

-You can use online services to create an operating agreement, but you are better served by getting the help of an attorney.
-Your attorney can make sure all the relevant clauses are included, and he or she can tailor the document to the requirements of your state.
+You can use "free" legal forms online to create an operating agreement, but you are better served by getting the help of an attorney.
+Your attorney can make sure all the relevant clauses are included, and make sure your specific requirements are followed.

 How do you change the operating agreement for an LLC?

 An LLC can change its operating agreement at any time.
 The operating agreement itself should include a process for making changes.